-Course Title FdA Health and Wellbeing (Nursing Associate) Awarding Bodies University of Suffolk Level of Award FHEQ Level 5 Professional, Statutory and Regulatory Bodies Recognition Nursing and Midwifery Council (NMC) Credit Structure 240 Credits Level 4: 120 Credits Level 5: 120 Credits Mode of Attendance Full-time Standard Length of Course 2 years full-time Intended Award FdA Health and Wellbeing (Nursing Associate) Named Exit Awards CertHE Health and Wellbeing Entry Requirements4 Typical Offer: 80 UCAS tariff points or RPEL equivalent to six months full-time clinical practice (usually equal to 975 hours).
-Evidence of academic certification (Level 2 or Level 3).
+Course Title FdA Health and Wellbeing (Nursing Associate) Awarding Bodies University of Suffolk Level of Award 1 FHEQ Level 5 Professional, Statutory and Regulatory Bodies Recognition Nursing and Midwifery Council (NMC) Credit Structure 2 240 Credits Level 4: 120 Credits Level 5: 120 Credits Mode of Attendance Full-time Standard Length of Course 3 2 years full-time Intended Award FdA Health and Wellbeing (Nursing Associate) Named Exit Awards CertHE Health and Wellbeing Entry Requirements 4 Typical Offer: 80 UCAS tariff points (or equivalent).
 Maths and English GCSE 4-9 (A-C) or Functional Skills Level 2.
-Any offer of a place will be subject to a satisfactory enhanced Disclosure and Barring Service (DBS) and occupational health checks.
-An interview with the course team.
+Any offer of a place will be subject to a satisfactory enhanced Disclosure and Barring Service (DBS) and health check.
+A formal interview with course team.
 Delivering Institution(s) University of Suffolk UCAS Code L611

 This definitive record sets out the essential features and characteristics of the FdA Health and Wellbeing (Nursing Associate).
-The information provided is accurate for students entering level 4 in the 2024-25 academic year.
+The information provided is accurate for students entering level 4 in the 2024-25 academic year5.